Spa Valley Rail Appeal

 The Spa Valley Railway says it must take action before the corrosion reaches a point where it can no longer run trains.

-The railway takes passengers on steam and heritage diesel locomotives between Tunbridge Wells West, High Rocks, Groombridge and Eridge stations.
+The line is a popular day out for families, taking passengers on steam and heritage diesel locomotives between Tunbridge Wells West, High Rocks, Groombridge and Eridge stations.

-But Spa Valley railway's future is at risk due to the state of the Broom Lane Bridge (shown below) which lies between High Rocks and Groombridge.
+The corroded bridge that must be replaced is the Broom Lane Bridge (shown below) which lies between High Rocks and Groombridge.

 Spa Valley Railway says the corrosion is not unexpected from a bridge built in the 1890s.
-But after inspections a speed restriction has been imposed and the bridge has recently been tested to demonstrate it can still carry rail traffic.
+The bridge has recently been tested and is still safe to carry trains, but a speed restriction has been imposed.

 The railway says a repair was considered but expert opinion was that full scale replacement would cost a similar sum to a repair and would offer a longer term solution.